kl1nton/1_Applied_Basic_Science/2_Physiology.md

 Which of the following statement about Ig isotypes is true?

+	A. IgG is the most abundant immunoglobulin
+	B. IgA is the only isotype that can pass through placenta
+	C. IgM has the smallest molecular mass
+	D. IgD mainly acts as opsonin
+	E. IgE is a polymeric immunoglobulin

 #### Answer: ?

 ### Q2.120
 Serial lactate determinations may be helpful in patients resuscitated from shock to assess the adequacy of therapies.

 Which of the following statements about lactate is true?

+	A. The normal blood lactate concentration in unstressed patients is 2.5–3.5mmol/L
+	B. The cori cycle deals with conversion of glucose to lactate and vice versa
+	C. Lactate turnover in healthy resting humans is approximately 130mmol every 24 hours
+	D. Lactate producers are the liver, kidneys and heart
+	E. Lactate is a by-product of glycogenolysis

 #### Answer: ?

 ---